patsycat/syslib/lamp-setup.md

  - NOTE: When logged in at `root` the dollar sign becomes a pound sign `#`
  - Type `mysql -u root` to login to mysqul
  - Create a regular MySQL user: `create user 'opacuser'@'localhost' identified by 'xxxuse pw herexxxx';`
- - Create database `opac.db` and then grant privileges to regular user. (see below)
+ - Create database `opac.db` and then grant privileges to regular user.

-> create database opacdb;
-> grant all privileges on opacdb.* to 'opacuser'@'localhost';

  - Remember to \q to leave MySQL user account.
  - Practice and test commands (see chapter)
  - Setup `login.php` file to autofill the password for the `opac.php file`